-According to the CDC, sunburns are a significant risk factor for skin cancer.
+According to the Center for Disease Control and Prevention, sunburns are a significant risk factor for skin cancer.
 Massachusetts as a whole is ranked 9th in the United States for their rates of new melanoma cases, based off of EPA findings.
 Specifically, Nantucket is ranked 5th in the United States for new cases of melanoma, the current rate being 146% higher than the national average.

 Sun burns are caused by exposure UV rays that are present in sunlight.
 It is very important to prevent overexposure to both sunlight and sunburns.
 This is the best way to reduce your risk of developing skin cancer.
 Children are especially susceptible to overexposure, so make sure to take extra precaution in protecting them from sun burns.